6 Kitchen Layout Ideas, Fit for Homes of Any Size

 Since they are all in a line, design is mainly a matter of deciding the order of the functionalities.
 Usually, the sink and dishwasher are next to each other to share the water supply and drain lines.

 Of the 6 kitchen layout ideas, the U-shape works perfectly for smaller homes such as condos or apartments.
 However, you’ll want to keep the layout fairly short.
 This avoids too much movement from one end to the other end.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 - Squeezes kitchen into tiny space